We may earn money or products from the companies mentioned in this post.

 Strollers at the Toy Story Lot or ART Shuttles

 The Toy Story Lot utilizes shuttles to get guests to the park entrance.
 All strollers must be folded to get on the shuttle.
-Again, there are mobility vans for those with wheelchairs that could possibly be used if you are using your stroller as a wheelchair.
+Again, there are mobility vans for those with wheelchairs that could be used if you use your stroller as a wheelchair.
 See a cast member for more details.

 Are Strollers Allowed In The Lines At Disneyland?